NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 -------

 The ``sat_sim`` satellite simulator program models a satellite traveling around a planet and taking pictures.
-It can either create Pinhole camera models (:numref:`pinholemodels`) or read them from disk.
+It can either create camera models (Pinhole or Linescan), or read them from disk.
 In either case it creates synthetic images for the given cameras.

 The inputs are a DEM and georeferenced image (ortho image) of the area of interest.
 See :numref:`sat_sim_dem` for how to create such inputs.

 If the input cameras are not specified, the orbit is determined by given endpoints.
 It is represented as a straight edge in the projected coordinate system of the DEM, which results in an arc around the planet.

 The images are created with bicubic interpolation in the ortho image and are saved with float pixels.
 Missing pixels will have nodata values.